norvig/paip-lisp/docs/chapter14.md

 The implicit assumption was that the power resided in the inference mechanism-if we could just find the right search technique, then all our problems would be solved, and all our theorems would be proved.

 Starting in the 1970s, this began to change.
-The theorem-proving approach falled to live up to its promise.
+The theorem-proving approach failed to live up to its promise.
 AI workers slowly began to realize that they were not going to solve NP-hard problems by coming up with a clever inference algorithm.
 The general inferencing mechanisms that worked on toy examples just did not scale up when the problem size went into the thousands (or sometimes even into the dozens).